Nancy Easton, Psy.D., Interim Director, Associate Director for Clinical Services

 Dr. Cara earned her doctorate from the Chicago School of Professional Psychology.
 Prior to graduate school, she served in the mental health field for several years.
 Her roles included a direct care provider at a residential facility, program supervisor at a community-based recreational facility, and as a social service director at a state psychiatric facility.
 Throughout her clinical training, Dr. Cara developed a passion for working within a university setting.
 Prior to NEIU, she worked at Kennedy King College, John Marshall Law School, DePaul University and Pace University in New York City.
 Dr. Cara has had the privilege of working with adult students from diverse backgrounds presenting with a wide range of clinical issues.
 Some particular areas of focus include LGBTQA+ concerns, chronic trauma, family of origin concerns, multicultural issues, intersectional identity development and body image concerns.

-Ms. Gilleon is a Psychology Extern from Adler University, where she is working towards a doctoral degree in Clinical Psychology.
-She has previous experience working in a hospital setting providing psychological assessments to children, adolescents, and adults with a variety of mental health concerns, including history of trauma, psychosis, mood disorders, and substance use.
-Prior to her clinical training, she worked as a treatment service provider in intensive therapeutic group homes for children and adolescents.
-Ms. Gilleon's areas of clinical interest include intersectional identity development, individual and historical trauma, and conceptualizing mental health from a community-based and systemic perspective.
+Ms. Aranki is a Psychology Extern from Adler University, where she is working towards her doctoral degree in Clinical Psychology.
+She has previous experience working in a mental health inpatient hospital setting providing psychological assessments to children, adolescents, and adults with a variety of mental health concerns, including a history of significant trauma, mood disorders, psychosis and substance use.
+Prior to her clinical training, Ms. Aranki was an Administrative Manager at a mental health counseling center in California that primarily provided services for college students.
+Her areas of interest include individual and intergenerational trauma, grief and loss, multi-cultural issues, life transitions, adjustment difficulties, identity development, and relational concerns.